hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 This RFC registers an attachment format for use in the [issue-credential V2](../0453-issue-credential-v2/README.md) protocol based on JSON-LD credentials with [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs/) from the [VC Data Model](https://www.w3.org/TR/vc-data-model/#linked-data-proofs).

 It defines a minimal set of parameters needed to create a common understanding of the verifiable credential to issue.
-It is based on version [1.0 of the Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) which is a W3C recommendation since 19 November 2019.
+It is based on version [1.0 of the Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) which is a W3C recommendation since 19 November 2019.

 ## Motivation